survivejs/react-book/manuscript/11_linting_in_webpack.md

 /*eslint-env node, mocha */
 ```

 Global configuration is possible as well.
-In this case you can use `env` key like this:
+In this case, you can use `env` key like this:

 **.eslintrc**